Pacific Southwest, Region 9: Superfund

 This site is being addressed in four stages: initial actions and three long-term remedial phases focusing on the on-site groundwater, source control, and off-site contamination.

 On-Site Groundwater: During an investigation of the on-site groundwater, NASA installed several wells to sample the nature and extent of contamination at the site.
-The results of the investigation are being used to design a system of extraction wells to control and remediate the plume.
+The results of these investigations were used to verify capture and proper treatment of the groundwater plume.

 Source Control: During the summer of 1993, NASA began investigating sources of contamination at the site.
 These studies were primarily focused on the seepage pits and three other disposal points.
 NASA collected soil samples from numerous deep soil bearings and subsurface gas samples to determine which seepage pits are sources of contamination.
 NASA also investigated the extent of soil contamination.
 The surface soil was found to not contain contaminants at a level high enough to pose a threat to human health or the environment, so no further action is necessary for surface soils.